Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 * Gitter
 * Stack Overflow

 I once struggled with an issue with [Conjure](https://github.com/Olical/conjure).
-I thought asking and waiting for an answer would take too long but it turned out that it's a quicker way to solve the issue.
+I thought asking and waiting for an answer would take too long, but it turned out that it's a quicker way to solve the issue.

 Looking for a Discord community is another way.
-I use [coc-metals](https://github.com/scalameta/coc-metals) to write Scala and was able to get help from [the Discord server](https://discord.gg/mZkhURPznE).
+I use [coc-metals](https://github.com/scalameta/coc-metals) for Scala and was able to get help from [the Discord server](https://discord.gg/mZkhURPznE).

 There are awesome plugin maintainers out there.